 Hi, my name is Tony Roper.
 I’ve been taking photographs of aircraft from about the age of 13 when I was introduced to the world of Aviation by my Stepdad.
-This interest led me into Air Traffic Control, in which I’ve been part of for over 30 years, starting as an ATC Assistant in the RAF.
-Serving in the RAF gave me plenty of opportunities to develop my aviation photography, with access to areas out of bounds to most.
-I left the RAF in 1998, becoming a Civillian ATC Assistant before progressing on to be a Controller.
+This interest led me into a career in Air Traffic Control which I’ve been part of for over 30 years.
+Starting as an ATC Assistant in the RAF, this gave me plenty of opportunities to develop my aviation photography, with access to areas out of bounds to most.
+I left the RAF in 1998, becoming a Civilian ATC Assistant before progressing on to be a Controller.